That-Dev-Girl-Sites/jhalabi.com/_posts/2022-03-08-carousels-no-one-likes-you.md

 If you're still with me here, I would like to suggest an easy alternative to adding a carousel to your page.

-Are your ready?
+Are you ready?

 __Think about the content on your page.__

 Carousels are a desperate attempt to give the same level of importance to multiple pieces of content.
 If everything is important, nothing is important.
 So, think about what is actually important for your users to see.
 What would thrill you to see your users click on or read?

-When you decide, make _that_ the highlight of your page.
+When you decide, make _that_ the focus of your page.

+Your users _(and developers)_ will thank you.